What is Nest?

 The National Disability Insurance Agency (NDIA) defines Specialist Disability Accommodation as accommodation for people who require specialist housing solutions that meet their extreme functional impairment or very high support needs.
 If you have SDA funding included in your NDIS plan, you can source the SDA you require and choose from the market.
-The SDA funding you have will cover the home itself, not the support services you may need.
+Your SDA funding will cover the home itself, not the support services you may need.
 For more information, visit https://www.ndis.gov.au/specialist-disability-accommodation.

 What is Supported Independent Living (SIL)?

-Supported Independent Living (SIL) is funding for assistance with or supervision of tasks of daily life in a shared living environment to help you develop skills to live as independently as possible.
+Supported Independent Living (SIL) is funding for assistance with, or supervision of tasks of daily life in a shared living environment to help you develop skills to live as independently as possible.

 The level of funding you receive is dependent on your level of needs, as well as the number of people living in the shared setting.